ZhenguoChen/Essays/Bootstrap_Overview.md

 ## Conclusion

-Bootstrap is a perfect boilerplate for web developer to start with.
-It is good for developers who just want a presentable website that can be built in an hour.
-There are so many things you can do with Bootstrap, I only scratched the surface on the features Bootstrap provides.
-I list some of the resources here for anyone who is interested.
+Bootstrap is a perfect boilerplate for web developers to start with.
+It is good for developers who just want a presentable website that can be built withinin an hour.
+There are so many things you can do with Bootstrap, I merely scratched the surface of the features Bootstrap can provide.
+I have listed some of the resources here for anyone who is interested.

 * [Bootstrap 4 From Scratch With 5 Projects](https://www.udemy.com/bootstrap-4-from-scratch-with-5-projects/?siteID=my9IzLo0578-ZNndfh.f66bdj_oDmXDfdg&LSNPUBID=my9IzLo0578)